PaperDB/kv-storage/README.md

 const { KVStorage } = require('@232c/kv-storage')

 const storage = new KVStorage({
-  ipfsRepo: './test-repo',  // path to the ipfs-repo being used, only required when using ipfs-repo localForage driver })
+  path: './test-db',  // path to the level-datastore being used, only required when using datastore-level localForage driver })

-// or use ipfs Repo instance
-const Repo = require('ipfs-repo')
-const storage = new KVStorage({
-  ipfsRepo: new Repo('./test-repo'),
-})

 await storage.ready()